Image-X-Institute/Voxelmap/README.md

 ![Networks](https://github.com/Image-X-Institute/Voxelmap/blob/main/Networks.jpg)

 Here we provide code for 5 different neural networks. train_a and test_a are used to train and test Network A respectively, and so on.
 This repository has benefitted greatly from the excellent Voxelmorph repository.
 You can check out their work here: https://github.com/voxelmorph/voxelmorph

+The inventors have filed a PCT for this work (WO2023215936A1).
+This code is free to use for academic, non-commerical use.
+For commercial use, please contact nicholas.hindley@sydney.edu.au.